beenotung/ts-liveview/README.md

 <span id='feature-5'>[5]</span>
 For screen-reader, text-based browser, and people with slow or unstable network, or simply tried with privacy invading scripts

 <span id='feature-6'>[6]</span>
+Each function component are evaluated with error handling, this approach can deliver as much as possible, avoiding blank pages when error occur.

+<span id='feature-6'>[6]</span>
 The network client code is [0.4K to 0.9K minified, 102x to 45x smaller than socket.io.min.js](./size.md)